chunlinli/wellsfargo/README.md

 # Wells Fargo Campus Analytics Challenge

-Team Member: Xuesong Hou, Chunlin Li, Yu Yang
+Team Members: Xuesong Hou, Chunlin Li, Yu Yang

 This repository contains all of the code, data, and images throughout our data anlaysis.